 - Reading ebooks – Unless you have a ton of ebooks.
-On average, 1GB of space can hold more than a thousand e-books already.
+On average, 1GB of space can hold around 400 e-books already.

 - Storing photos – On average, 1GB of space can hold hundreds of photos.
 So unless you want to storage lots of photos on your Kindle HDX tablet, otherwise it won’t be an issue.

 Thus, if you are looking for a device for downloading lots of songs (500+) and several HD movies (say 5+ movies to watch offline before the next download), then make sure you get the 64GB model or the storage won’t be enough.

 Otherwise, if you will have quite a lot of songs, few HD movies (say 2 movies), and you won’t be getting every app, then the 32GB model should be good enough for you.